-But first we get the rundown on our charter vessel from Robin Cartwright, the station chief of The Moorings office here in Nassau.
-The Moorings, a well-known vacation charter outfit with outposts from Croatia to Tonga, has offered us a 51-foot powercat for the week, and Robin takes care to walk us through the ship’s systems and minor idiosyncrasies.
-She also offers itinerary suggestions so we can make the best use of our limited time.
-Even Peter, the only one of us who has cruised these waters before (on his 30-foot ketch, “ages ago,” as he says), finds Robin’s advice useful.
-Once finished, we bid farewell for our first leg, a three-hour cruise across Exuma Sound.
+First, the station chief of The Moorings office here in Nassau gives us the rundown on our charter vessel's systems and minor idiosyncrasies.
+The Moorings, a well-known vacation charter outfit with outposts from Croatia to Tonga, has been kind enough to loan us a 51-foot powercat for the week.
+The station chief also lends us a few itinerary suggestions to help us make the best use of our limited time.
+Soon, we embark on our first leg, a three-hour cruise across Exuma Sound.

-“An island for every day of the year,” travel brochures boast of The Exumas.
-And if time allowed, we could have started from Grand Exuma, the southernmost point of the cays where you’ll find the capital city of George Town.
+“An island for every day of the year,” travel brochures note of the Exumas.
+Had time allowed, we might have started from Grand Exuma, the southernmost point of the cays where you’ll find the capital city of George Town.
 Sailing for roughly 80 miles north-northwest, we would have passed 364 individual cays and islets on our way to the northernmost point, Ship Channel Cay.
-But checking off all 365 islands was not on our itinerary this time.
+But checking off all 365 islands was, obviously, not part of this five-day itinerary.

 Exuma Sound to Allan’s Cay

 Our first and most northern stop in The Exumas is Allan’s Cay, a horseshoe-shaped grouping of islets.
-We arrive as the sun is starting to dive into a thin layer of clouds, with no other cruising (or tourist) boats cluttering the anchorage.
-This is the benefit of cruising The Bahamas in August.
-We set the anchor in a patch of sand, and I make proper adjustments as the commands of our restive Captain Swanson cascade down from the flybridge helm.
-Proving that everything on a new boat needs to be rehearsed at least once, we eventually learn how to lower the inflatable and putter to shore to visit the cay’s only known inhabitants.
+We arrive as the sun is starting to dive into a thin layer of clouds, with no other cruising (or tourist) boats cluttering the anchorage—one of the benefits of cruising the Bahamas in August.
+We set the anchor in a patch of sand and make the proper adjustments to account for current.
+Proving that everything on a new boat needs to be rehearsed at least once, we eventually learn how to deploy the inflatable, and we putter to shore to visit the cay’s only known inhabitants.

-Allan’s Cay is one of the few islands in The Exumas that features an above-water wildlife experience.
-Here, rock iguanas patrol the underbrush and visit the beach when necessary, probably expecting a handout.
-It’s unlikely they are simply curious as two-legged foreigners like us arrive by the boatload every hour of every day.
-The iguanas are friendly and beautiful, the color of baked earthenware pottery with an accent of light-pink glaze.
-They are also just skittish enough not to entirely trust humans.
+Allan’s Cay is one of the few islands in the Exumas to boast equally rich "above-water" wildlife encounters.
+Rock iguanas patrol the underbrush and visit the beach when necessary, probably expecting a handout.
+It’s unlikely they are simply curious, what with two-legged foreigners like us arriving by the boatload every hour of every day in season.
+The iguanas are friendly and beautiful—the color of baked earthenware pottery with an accent of light-pink glaze.
+They are also rather skittish, and do not entirely trust us two-legged foreigners.

 The Park & Warderick Wells

-Back in Nassau, our guide Robin had told us one thing most emphatically: “You absolutely must visit Warderick Wells.”
-She was not wrong.
-This cay is the showstopper in the northern section of The Exumas and serves as the presumptive headquarters for the Exuma Cays Land and Sea Park.
-Established in 1958 by The Bahamas National Trust, the park protects a 22-mile swath of water and islands by prohibiting anchoring, fishing, and dumping of blackwater tanks.
-These strict regulations pay off here on Warderick Wells—the diving is unmatched.
-The island itself features over seven miles of walking trails and the famous Boo Boo Hill, the highest point on the island, where artfully painted nameboards left by cruisers past are heaped in a pile at the peak.
+Warderick Wells had been highly recommended to us, so we made sure to take a flyer.
+Perhaps the showstopper of the northern section of the Exumas, this cay is the presumptive headquarters for the Exuma Cays Land and Sea Park, established in 1958 by The Bahamas National Trust.
+The park protects a 22-mile swath of water and islands by prohibiting anchoring, fishing, and dumping of blackwater tanks.
+The strict regulations pay off as the diving here is unmatched.
+The island itself offers over seven miles of walking trails and the famous Boo Boo Hill, the highest point on the island, where artfully painted nameboards left by cruisers past are heaped in a pile at the peak.
 According to legend, a ship carrying missionaries went down on a nearby reef, and now, on windy nights, you can sometimes hear their singing.
 An offering left here for Poseidon, Greek god of the sea, will supposedly help you avoid the same fate.
 (We’d still recommend reading your charts, as a backup plan.)

-The entrance to the main mooring field is easy enough as again our low-season timing provides us the pick of the litter.
-Well, not exactly.
-We still have to follow protocol.
-Radioing the Park Visitor Center, we get a mooring ball assignment from Nicola Ierna, who, along with her husband, lives on the island.
+The entrance to the main mooring field is easy enough.
+Our offseason timing provides us the pick of the litter, though we still have to follow local protocol.
+We're given a mooring ball assignment from Nicola Ierna, who, along with her husband, lives on the island.
 The couple handles just about everything on the cay including the various duties involved in helping protect the park.

-After dinner, Peter and I take the dinghy back to the beach to photograph the stars.
+After dinner, we take the dinghy back to the beach to photograph the stars.
 This far away from population centers, we have theoretically perfect views of the sky, except for one nuisance: an active lightning storm that wreaks havoc with long exposures.
-Regardless, the evening brings a number of incredible sights that we often don’t get to see, including appearances from Venus, Mars, Jupiter, the Milky Way, and the Perseid meteor showers (see “Pilothouse” for my albeit amateur astrophotography tips).
+Regardless, the evening brings a number of incredible sights that we often don’t get to see, including appearances from Venus, Mars, Jupiter, the Milky Way, and the Perseid meteor showers.

 Facing the longest leg of our voyage (about five hours), we weigh anchor early and head southeast into a steadying breeze towards Staniel Cay, with a slight detour planned at Pig Beach on Big Major’s Spot.
-Peter and I decide to tow the dinghy in lieu of rehoisting it on the lifting swim platform, a decision that we come to regret two hours later as we watch our dear tender slowly recede into the distance.
+We decide to tow the dinghy in lieu of rehoisting it on the lifting swim platform, a decision that we came to regret two hours later as we watched our dear tender slowly recede into the distance.
 We sheepishly circle back to retrieve it, then use a much more secure tow line.
 Problem solved.
 This is the only time we have any seas, and though they aren’t much (closely stacked 3-4 footers), they are coming at an angle that causes us to drop boatspeed by several knots.

 Arguably the largest tourist draw in the region, Pig Beach is the one exception we find to the theory that there is an off-season in The Exumas.
-A dozen boats at anchor include everything from trawlers to superyachts, and center consoles constantly zoom in with fresh loads of tourists from nearby Staniel Cay.
+A dozen boats at anchor include everything from dinghies to superyachts, and center consoles constantly zoom in with fresh loads of tourists from nearby Staniel Cay.
 And when I say zoom, I mean it.
-As Captain Swanson says, “Bahamians only know one speed, and that speed is wide-open throttle.”
+In the Bahamas, center console owners only seem to know one speed, and that speed is wide-open throttle.